bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 ## Game over

-In the case that a Renderer exploit and GUI exploit are chained together, you know have a rogue process that can do whatever it likes as your user.
+In the case that a Renderer exploit and GUI exploit are chained together, you now have a rogue process that can do whatever it likes as your user.
 This is game over.

 It can install a keylogger,